Skip to Content

 Vienna State Opera

-Even if you’re not a fan of opera, you should still visit the Vienna State Opera.
+Even if you’re not a fan of opera, you should still visit the Vienna Opera House.

 Here’s why:

-It is a beautiful building and even more impressive once you go inside.
+It is a beautiful opera house and even more impressive once you go inside.
 It’s opulent and stunning and it’s well worth going to see inside and learn more about the history of the building and opera in Vienna.

-If you’re an opera fan, I would try and make your trip coincide with one of the numerous shows throughout the year.
+If you’re an opera fan, I would try and make your trip coincide with one of the numerous shows held at Vienna State Opera House throughout the year.

 Mozarthaus